Estimating conditional Mann-Whitney effects using pseudo-observation-based regression

 An attractive feature of the proposed model is its ability to deal with different sets of covariate values, and even different sets of covariates, across the two sample groups.
 As a result, our model allows for very flexible two-sample comparisons, e.g., when intervention and control data have been obtained from different sources (as in the case of synthetic and/or historical control arms, possibly involving different sets of covariates).
-In the special case where covariate values in the two groups are identical (${\bs z_1} = {\bs z_2} = {\bs z}$), our model implicitly defines a causal estimand for a patient with baseline covariates ${\bs z}$ and potential outcomes $T^{(1)}_i$ and $T^{(2)}_i$ (corresponding to the administration of the intervention and control treatments, respectively, to this patient).
-Although we did not use the potential outcomes framework to formulate our model, estimation of the causal contrast $P(T^{(1)} > T^{(2)})$ should be possible under the usual consistency, positivity, and exchangeability conditions.
-For example, in the SUCCESS-A study, using a g-computation approach, $P(T^{(1)} > T^{(2)})$ could be estimated by a weighted averaging the patient-specific probabilities in Figure \ref{fig:dataexample}C.
+It also has a direct connection to causal inference: For the following discussion, let us for simplicity consider the case of continuously distributed outcome variables.
+As \cite{fay} argue, it is possible to write $P(T_{1i_1} > T_{2i_2})$ as a ``quantile difference causal effect''.
+To understand this quantity a bit better and using the same notation ($\Phi, \Psi$) as \cite{fay}, we rewrite the Mann-Whitney effect as

+Here, $P^{\bs Z}$ stands for a target population's covariate distribution for which causal inference shall be drawn.
+However, this quantity might suffer from the so-called \textit{Hand's paradox}: In the case of matched pairs in both treatment groups, e.g., even in identical twin studies with i.i.d.\ pairs of event times and covariable vectors $(\tilde T_{1i}, \tilde T_{2i}, \bs Z_i)$, $i=1,\dots, n$, where the subscripts 1 and 2 indicate the administration of the intervention and control treatments, respectively.
+Here, it is possible that for a majority of pairs $\tilde T_{1i} > \tilde T_{2i}$ holds true although $P(\tilde T_{1i_1} > \tilde T_{2i_2}) < 0.5$ for $i_1 \neq i_2$.
+This phenomenon is alleviated if we instead consider